powercodeacademy/phase-3-running-ruby-code/README.md

 - Use `print` to display the string `"Pass this test, please."`
 - Use `p` to display the array `[1,2,3]`

-Using `learn test` will run the tests and sync your progress with GitHub and Canvas.
+Using `bin/rspec` will run the tests and sync your progress with GitHub and Canvas.
 When your tests are all passing, the lab is complete!

 ## Conclusion